bimalsharma07/FinGuide/README.md

-FinGuide: Your Personal Finance Management App Developed as part of my Research Dissertation, FinGuide is designed to simplify and enhance personal financial management with intuitive features tailored to meet your financial goals.
+FinGuide: Personal Finance Management App
+Developed as part of my Research Dissertation, FinGuide is designed to simplify and enhance personal financial management with intuitive features tailored to meet your financial goals.

 Key Features of FinGuide